-Is there anyone in your household that you cannot contact to inform them of the situation and advise them to evacuate away
+Is there anyone in your household that you cannot contact to inform them of the situation and advise them to evacuate away from the area?

-☐ Yes ☐ No IF YES
+☐ Yes ☐ No IF YES Whom?

 We will send someone to find them as soon as possible.